Scary Godmother: Halloween Spooktakular: Plot

-Outside of the "spook house", Jimmy, Katie, Bert, and Daryl have waited for hours for Hannah to get out.
-The typical trick-or-treating time has passed, and Bert, Daryl, and Katie all become worried about Jimmy's legend being true and Hannah's life in danger.
-They demand to go in and get Hannah, but Jimmy, out of nowhere, insists there's no monsters, declares himself the "leader" by winning a rock, paper, scissors game, and temporarily rules they all wait for Hannah longer.
-However, Jimmy's attitude quickly changes, and all four kids enter the house to look for Hannah.

 Near the end of the party, Hannah tells the guests about the myth Jimmy told her.
-Jimmy's name rings a bell to Bug-A-Boo, who scares Jimmy every other Thursday; the monster is angry with Jimmy because he spreads rumors that Bug-A-Boo eats little girls.
-Scary Godmother and her friends decide to play a prank on Jimmy and his goons in response, which ends with Hannah pretending to scare away the monsters.
+Jimmy's name reminds Bug-A-Boo, who scares Jimmy every Thursday; the monster is angry with Jimmy because he spreads rumors that Bug-A-Boo eats little girls.
+Scary Godmother and her friends decide to play a prank on Jimmy and his friends in response, which ends with Hannah pretending to scare away the monsters.
 The kids take the monsters as real and bolt out of the house.
 Before Hannah leaves, the Godmother gives her a skeleton key to go back to the Fright Side anytime.

-Background and development
+Background

 Jill Thompson's Scary Godmother series of books began in 1997 out of the author's obsession with Halloween and to add a "twisted-friendly" solution to the children's book market: "I wanted there to be a little Addams Family-esque attitude in there.
 I've always been drawn to things that were a little bit more black comedy".
 It became a mainstream success, which another artist and writer on comics Scott McCloud attributed to its "enlightened, mature fantasy" genre unusual in the mid-1990s: "Scary Godmother just hit that perfect note.
 It was so enjoyable, stylish, but it didn't feel homogenized or robbed of vitality".

 Scary Godmother: Halloween Spooktakular is based on a stage production of the first Scary Godmother book done by Thompson and Runamuck Productions that ran at a Chicago community theater in 2001.
 The special features longer shots that most other animated films, each lasting between 15 and 45 seconds, a decision by director Zeke Norton to emphasize the dialog's humor he noticed in the stage show.